isomerpages/nhg-15m/_resources/Frequently Asked Questions.md

 <details class="isomer-details">
 <summary>What is the 15 Million Years of Healthy Life Social Movement?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Singaporeans live among the longest in the world to an average of 85 years,
+<p>Singaporeans enjoy one of the longest life expectancies in the world,
-yet they typically spend the last 10 years in poor health.
-The National Healthcare Group (NHG) hopes to regain as many of those 10 years as possible for each of our 1.5 million residents in Central and North Singapore as its Regional Health Manager. &nbsp;</p>
+averaging 85 years, but spend the 10 years in poor health.
+The challenge now is to not only add more years to life, but those years to be lived as fully as possible and in good health – physically, mentally, and socially.</p>
-<p>The 15 Million Years of Healthy Life (15M) Social Movement aims to rally
+<p>The Adding 15 Million Years of Healthy Life (15M) Movement aspires for
-the community to take stronger ownership of their health, aligned with <em>Healthier SG</em> and <em>Age Well SG</em>.We have thus set <strong>Adding 15 Million Years of Healthy Life</strong> as our aspirational goal for our residents to live more of their life-years in good physical, mental, and social health so that they can enjoy what matters to them for longer.</p>
-<p>NHG will support the 15M Social Movement through its commitment to medical
-care and innovations for its residents.
-But this challenge calls for a collective effort of residents, community partners, GPs, and organisations in Central and North Singapore.
-This effort will drive the 15M Social Movement by activating and supporting residents not as individuals but as groups and communities for health; find among themselves stories of health and social activation that inspire and contribute to building a better society;
-support residents to proactively connect and act together with one another for better health; and extend support to those who need it more.</p>
-<p>Click <a href="/15m-social-challenge" rel="noopener nofollow" target="_blank">here</a> to
-find out more about the Social Challenge.</p>
+our residents to live as many of their years in good health as possible, both delaying the onset of serious illness and improving quality of life, ensuring that residents not only live longer but also healthier lives.&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">